jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ![](images/Symbol%20Language%20(2004).016.jpeg)

 You can also see here that separately defining a procedure can lead to the *reuse* of procedures.
 The __Draw Line__ procedure is reused three times in the example above.
-There are many procedures already defined, that you will use one way or another.
+There are many procedures already defined, that you might use one way or another.
 Most of these procedures are encapsulated in a type.
 There’s for instance a __File__ type that contains procedures with which to control a single computer file.

 So where does it end?
 Procedures would continue to delegate to one another and nothing would really actually happen.
 Well, it ends at a special group of procedures that don’t call other procedures anymore.
 Each of those procedures executes a so called machine instruction: a basic instruction that is sent to the computer’s central processing unit (CPU) and make the *computer* *do* something.
 The CPU performs a hardware defined *machine* procedure.